samedog/bash-math/README.md

 * sum_float(): can sum any given float (x,y) and/or int (x) list (whitespace separated) and will return a float [WOAH!!]
   * If a single number is passed it will return a float for that number, not handy at all but it's an unintended feature.
+* mult_float(): can multiply ints and floats and will return a float.

 Test code:
 ```Shell